santiagosnchez/vcf2fasta/README.md

 tabix my_vcf_file.vcf.gz
 ```

-No modification is needed for the GFF file.
+For most GFF3 formats, no modification is needed for the GFF file if the structure follow [Ensembl](https://m.ensembl.org/info/website/upload/gff3.html).
 However, it is important to keep the whole structure of the GFF file, including complete gene features.
 If CDSs are the focus they should be accompanied by it's corresponding gene or parent feature:

 * gene
 * CDS/exon